mohit2708/python/Interview_question.md

 ### Ques.
 What are the common built-in data types in Python?
+Python has the following data types built-in by default, in these categories:
 * Numeric
    * Integers :- int stores integers eg a=100, b=25, c=526, etc.
    * Float :- float stores floating-point numbers eg a=25.6, b=45.90, c=1.290, etc.
    * Complex Numbers:- complex stores numbers eg a=3 + 4j, b=2 + 3j, c=complex(4,6), etc.
+   * long:- long stores higher range of integers eg a=908090999L, b=-0x1990999L, etc.

 * Sequence Type
    * String
    * List
    * Tuple
+   * range

 * Boolean:- There can be only two types of value in the Boolean data type of Python, and that is True or False.
 * Set
 * Dictionary
 * long:- long stores higher range of integers eg a=908090999L, b=-0x1990999L, etc.

+* Mapping Types:
+  * dict:- Stores comma-separated list of key: value pairs.

 ### Ques.
 What is pass in Python?